Artists' Favourite Art Books

 recommended by practising artists

-Unique among watercolor instruction books, "The Art of Watercolor" presents a comprehensive course of study that combines studio lessons on the technical properties of the medium with art history and visual theory.
-150 color illustrations.
+Charles LeClair's book is unique among watercolor instruction books.
+"The Art of Watercolor" presents a comprehensive course of study that combines studio lessons on the technical properties of the medium with art history and visual theory.

 Favourite Books about OIL PAINTING